 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-This is for those nights you’d like lasagna but don’t want to do any construction work.
-Break the noodles and simmer them directly in the sauce.
-Then stir in ricotta and mozzarella until creamy and stringy.
-Like you intended, the pasta starch thickens everything.
-There might be a bit of chaos in the pot, but on the spoon it’s unadulterated comfort.
+This is ideal for those evenings where you desire lasagna, yet do not want to do any construction.
+Break the noodles and prepare them with the sauce.
+After this, combine with ricotta and mozzarella and stir them until they transform into a creamy, stringy mass.
+Just as you intended, the starchy pasta thickens everything.
+There may be some chaos in the pot, but on the spoon, it is pure bliss.

 12) Mac And Cheese